Fiscal 2024 (April 1st, 2023 through March 31st, 2024) Costs

 Stats – United States of America + Missouri

-** If looking to reinstate contact Membership Chairman Tim Luby – email@example.com **
+* If looking to reinstate, contact Secretary Missy – email@example.com *

-As April (stats as of 04/28/21) concludes the 1st month of fiscal 2023 All American #9 is a Tweeting SpaceX Rocket Ship with seats for more.
-If you have a prospect, get him or her up to one of the six live music events this summer because @ the Red, White, and Blue – American loving Saint Louis #9 we Kneel for God and Stand for the Flag.
-I’m into keeping Saint Louis #9 on or near Mount Rushmore so toss me an email (trluby@ gmail. com) to get involved.
+As October concluded the 7th month of fiscal 2024, All American #9 is a SpaceX Rocket at MaxQ.
+If you have a prospect, get him or her up to an upcoming Happy Hour, Veterans event, Clothing Drive Party, and/or the Auction because @ the Red, White, and Blue, American loving Saint Louis #9 we Kneel for God and Stand for the Flag.
+Sincerely, Todd Streiler, Chair Timothy Luby, Emeritus.

 – In fiscal year 2022 (April 1st-2021 through March 31st-2022) the lodge had a net gain of 138 which ranked #1 (of 75) in Missouri and #45 (of 1876) in the Country.